 The Medical Institute of Tamils (MIOT) was founded in 1988 by Tamil speaking doctors in the United Kingdom and is now an always growing network.
 To achieve the above mission, we have set ourselves the following objectives:

-To facilitate the provision of acute care, community care, health rehabiliation and health prevention programmes in Tamil homelands.
+To facilitate the provision of acute care, community care, health rehabilitation and health awareness programmes in Tamil homelands.

 Medical Skills Training